bluetoother/bipso/README.md

 | None       | 'none' (A field with this data type may be an Excutable Resource)          |

 [**Important!!**]
 * A 'string' data should be an UTF-8 string.
-In firmware, it should have a length byte precedes the string before sending it out.
+In firmware, it should have a length byte precedes the string in **Characteristic Value** raw data to indicate how long the string is.
 * Integer and Float values are all little-endian.
-* One should be noticed that the raw data of a `'buffer'` must indicate how long
+* One should be noticed that, in firmware, it should have a length byte precedes the buffer in **Characteristic Value** raw data to indicate how many bytes the buffer is.

 <a name="License"></a>
 ## 6. License